nikhilm/uvbook/_sources/networking.txt

 ---

 The `User Datagram Protocol`_ offers connectionless, unreliable network communication.
-Hence, unlike TCP, it doesn't offer a stream abstraction since each packet is independent. libuv provides non-blocking UDP support via the `uv_udp_t` (for receiving) and `uv_udp_send_t` (for sending) structures and related functions.
+Hence libuv doesn't offer a stream.
+Instead libuv provides non-blocking UDP support via the `uv_udp_t` (for receiving) and `uv_udp_send_t` (for sending) structures and related functions.
 That said, the actual API for reading/writing is very similar to normal stream reads.
 To look at how UDP can be used, the example shows the first stage of obtaining an IP address from a `DHCP`_ server -- DHCP Discover.

 .. note::

     You will have to run `udp-dhcp` as **root** since it uses well known port numbers below 1024.

-.. rubric:: udp-dhcp/main.c
+.. rubric:: udp-dhcp/main.c - Setup and send UDP packets
 .. literalinclude:: ../code/udp-dhcp/main.c
     :linenos:
-    :lines: 7-10,105-
+    :lines: 7-10,104-
     :emphasize-lines: 8,10-11,14,15,21

 .. note::